As I See it....

 11 - Capture the story.

-12 - Though you'll want the best pictures and it's worth taking the time, consider the time spent looking at them in the back of your camera instead of taking pictures.
+12 - Though you'll want the best pictures and it's worth taking the time for the best, but consider the time spent looking at them in the back of your camera instead of taking pictures.
 It might be worth viewing them later.

 12 - Back up your photos